 Ok, so you want to learn dive – where do you start?

 It’s all pretty easy, and divers typically start off with what we call an Open Water Diver course.
-It’s an entry level course that teaches you all the basics of scuba diving.
-Once complete you’ll be a skilled diver with an international recognised certification – so wherever you go you’ll be covered.
+It’s an entry-level course that teaches you all the basics of scuba diving.
+Once complete you’ll be a skilled diver with an internationally recognised certification – so wherever you go you’ll be covered.
 You’ll be able to dive with a buddy, unguided and unassisted, to a depth of 18m in an open water environment (that’s just diver talk for no caves or enclosed ceiling environments).

 We start out with some basic diving theory, which gives you some insight into what is happening to you when you go underwater.
 We used to give you a book to read (and still can), though these days most people prefer to watch the DVD and learn the material on their own schedule.
 When your course starts, we’ll cover a few more things and answer any questions that you may have.